Express Post Australia Wide

 The purpose of this page is to address concerns Shift Workers may have about how their non-standard sleeping pattern may affect a saliva hormone test result.
-In short, anybody can test their hormones, irrespective of their sleep schedule.
+In short, anybody can test their hormones irrespective of their sleep schedule but there is s small difference.
 By alerting us of your shift-work-status, we are able to make the necessary adjustments required to synchronise the test report ‘reference ranges’.

 When it comes to the day/night 24 hour clock which underpins the test report data, we are going to see this standard cycle applied.
-Fortunately, there’s a fix!
+This definitely isn’t ideal for the average shift worker.
+Fortunately, there’s a fix.

 An additional step involving a small adjustment to the collection time(s) is performed by the laboratory tech team during testing.
 In short, the lab will recalibrate the collection time to fit the correct reference range.
 This ensures all test results are affixed to the correct time-of-day (TOD) reference range.